"I read that one's reputation is a house 10 matter. What is your opinion?"

-Success, honor, glory, preferment and dignity are concepts all closely related to reputation because, on the one hand, they often depend on reputation.
-On the other hand, they can be the source of reputation.
+Success, honor, glory, preferment, and dignity are concepts all closely related to reputation because, on the one hand, they often depend on reputation.
+On the other hand, they can be a source of reputation.
 Plus, reputation itself can be equated with success for the person who seeks reputation for its own sake.

-So, like several other concepts in astrology it is easy to take one thing for another due to lack of analysis of meanings.
-Also, keep in mind that the 17th century meanings of some of those terms are different from today’s.
+So, like several other concepts in astrology, it is easy to take one thing for another due to a lack of analysis of meanings.
+Also, keep in mind that the 17th-century meanings of some of those terms are different from today’s.

 Reputation can mean success if being held in high regard by others is one’s goal.